 \section{Performance Evaluations}

-We test our DNN on publicly available two large scale datasets which are the benchmark \cite{wang2016benchmark} and the BETA \cite{BETA-data} datasets.
-The state-of-the-art techniques have been previously extensively tested on these datasets; and in our evaluations, we have compared against specifically those that have been reported to perform well.
-In particular, we have compared against $9$ methods: Standard-CCA, ITCCA, Extended-CCA, m-Extended-CCA, CORRCA, TSCORRCA, TRCA, eTRCA and ms-eTRCA.
-In our comparisons, for fairness, we have strictly followed the same test procedures that have been used in these compared methods.
-Also, the performance results of the compared methods are directly transferred to here from their respective articles.
+We test our DNN on publicly available two datasets which are the benchmark \cite{wang2016benchmark} and the BETA \cite{BETA-data} datasets.
+The state-of-the-art techniques have been previously tested on these datasets; and in our evaluations, we compare against specifically those that have been reported to perform well.
+In particular, we compare against $7$ methods: Conv-CA, ms-eTRCA, eTRCA, TSCORRCA, m-Extended-CCA, Extended-CCA and CORRCA.
+In our comparisons, we follow the same test procedures for all these methods.